The Heavy Metal Problem in Greens Powders — and 2025’s Cleanest Options

 3. Garden of Life Raw Organic Perfect Food Green Superfood — Best for Organic Greens Variety

-Why it stands out: Garden of Life has been in the greens space for decades, and this formula still delivers one of the most robust organic plant blends on the market — from grasses and sprouts to veggies and a modest probiotic blend.
+Why it stands out: Garden of Life has been in the greens space for decades, and Raw Organic Perfect Food still delivers one of the most robust organic plant blends on the market, including juiced grasses, sprouts, and vegetable concentrates.

 Scorecard (Base 74/100)